Anmol1184/chu/readme.md

 ```

 Remember to [regenerate the initramfs](https://wiki.archlinux.org/title/Regenerate_the_initramfs "Regenerate the initramfs") for these changes to take effect.

+---
+##### *Hibernation*

+In order to use hibernation, you must create a [swap](https://wiki.archlinux.org/title/Swap "Swap") partition or file, [configure the initramfs](https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate#Configure_the_initramfs) so that the resume process will be initiated in early userspace, and specify the location of the swap space in a way that is available to the initramfs, e.g. `HibernateLocation` EFI variable defined by [systemd](https://wiki.archlinux.org/title/Systemd "Systemd") or `resume=` [kernel parameter](https://wiki.archlinux.org/title/Kernel_parameter "Kernel parameter").
+These three steps are described in detail below.

 ##### *Pass hibernate location to initramfs*